3 Practical Reasons Why You Should Keep a Productivity Journal

 How about grading apps on their ease of use, practicality, and overall effectiveness?

-As you can see, when it comes to being more productive, it can help to have a written record of your experiences.
+As you can see, it can always help to have a written record of your productivity experiences.

 5 Unexpected Things You Need to Organize a Work Notebook Mockup